 I was just telling my kids the other day that when I was a kid, no one had cell phones and not everyone had computers.
 It is hard to believe that, in a world that is now so dependent on devices.
 That is why it is a great idea to celebrate National Day of Unplugging with your family.
-It is an annual event celebrated on the first Friday of March.
+This global day of unplugging is an annual event celebrated on the first Friday of March.
 It is good for our kids (and ourselves) to realize we can indeed survive the day without electronic devices.
 They might rediscover how fun playing can actually be and you might just might too!
+I hope you join in this awareness campaign to remind us all to be mindful about our use of technology.
 Here are a few useful ideas to help your family celebrate National Unplugging.

 Celebrate National Day of Unplugging

-First of all, National Day of Unplugging is a real initiative and is happening sundown to sundown on March 1-2, 2024.
+First of all, National Day of Unplugging is a real initiative and is happening sundown to sundown on March 7-8, 2025.
 Of course you can choose to celebrate a day of unplugging with your family anytime, and I suggest that you do, but the beauty of the National Day of Unplugging is that hopefully everyone will be participating and honestly, that makes everyone more social.
 I remember during the big Nashville Flood, electricity went out for a few days and suddenly our normally empty cul d’sac turned into a happening block party.
-So this year, lead the charge.
-Be the change you want to see and unplug and play!
+So this year, you have the perfect opportunity to lead the charge.
+Be the change you want to see and unplug for a 24-hour period and play!
 Seriously, it takes more effort to unplug, but you will have more fun, and make more memories.
 Spending quality family time together is invaluable.
 You can get an “I unplug” poster here.

 Why Unplug?

 It has been studied and argued that too much television viewing can be harmful to children.
 Too much TV is contributing to childhood obesity and violence in kids.
-Too much television can also cause behavioral problems in children.
+Excessive screen time can also cause behavioral problems in children.
 A large part of the problem isn’t the television itself; it’s what the children aren’t doing because the television is on.

 Most children will stop playing to sit and watch the television.
 This means they are not active and not using their minds for play.
 Play is important work for a child.
 It teaches many life skills children need such as social skills, coping skills, using their imagination, and learning.
 A deficit in any of these important skills can lead to behavior problems.